DrPariah/Runic-Clothing-Enhancements/README.md

 UPDATE 2/13/24: Kept you waiting, huh?
 - fixed issues with invalid flags
 - added actual flags for the chitin inserts, and updated them roughly in line with the regular BN armor mod formula
-- Regular BN armor mods base their numbers off 1/2 (approximately, and rounded down) of the material resistance of the core material, and base their effect only on thickness.
-For the moment, the Runic mods will remain thickness and coverage on the grounds that they're magic.
+- Regular BN armor mods base their numbers off 1/2 (approximately, and rounded down) of the material resistance of the material used to mod, and base their effect only on thickness.
+For the moment, the Runic mods will remain based on thickness _and_ coverage on the grounds that they're magic.
 Coverage means more surface for the runic stencils, thickness means more for the magic to work from.